 The Financial Directorate of the ARDA carries out resource management, payment, accounting, securities- and claim handling and reporting tasks in connection with the aid.
 The Financial Directorate is responsible for the preparation of the balance sheet of the ARDA, for the provision of data with regard to the EU support and for keeping the date up-to-date.

-The units in ARDA in charge of the financial implementation of the FOP are the:
+The organisational structure of the Financial Directorate of the ARDA and the units in charge of the financial implementation of the FOP are the: